atomist/automation-client/docs/ProjectOperations.md

 The `Project` and `File` interfaces allow you to work with project content, regardless of where it's sourced from (e.g. GitHub, a local project, or in memory).
-The `GitProject` interface extends `Project` to add support fo cloning projects and creating commits, branches and pull requests.
+The `GitProject` interface extends `Project` to add support for cloning projects and creating commits, branches and pull requests.
 Atomist secret management makes it easy to obtain the necessary tokens, respecting the role of the current user, in the event of a command handler.